 By Iwelunmor Patrick

-Iwelunmor Patrick, a Public Relations practitioner writes from Lagos.
+Iwelunmor Patrick, a Public Relations and Media Practitioner, writes from Lagos.